inclavare-containers/inclavare-containers/verdict/readme.md

 # Verdict

-A simple command line tool for issuing and exporting policies.
+A simple command line tool for issuing and exporting policies, currently only used as a preliminary alternative implementation of `Verdict`.
+The reference value should come from Reproducible Build Infrastructure (RBI), but this item is not reflected in the current implementation.

-Mainly provide the following functions：
+Currently, `Verdict` is a binary package written in Rust and also a CLT.
+Mainly provide the following functions:

 * Pass the reference value to "verdictd" to complete the policy generation.
 * Send the prepared policy file directly to "verdictd".
 * Export the "verdictd" policy file to the local.

 ## Usage

+You can use `cargo build --release` to compile this project and place the generated executable file in the `/bin` directory.

+The basic usage is as follows.

 ```bash
 verdict [OPTIONS]